Fort Worth, Texas: Climate

-Fort Worth has a humid subtropical climate (Cfa) according to the Köppen climate classification system and is within USDA hardiness zone 8a.
+Fort Worth has a humid subtropical climate (Cfa) according to the Köppen climate classification system, and is within USDA hardiness zone 8a.
 This region features very hot, humid summers and mild to cool winters.
 The hottest month of the year is August, when the average high temperature is 96 F, and overnight low temperatures average 75 F, giving an average temperature of 85 F. The coldest month of the year is January, when the average high temperature is 56 F and low temperatures average 35 F. The average temperature in January is 46 °F. The highest temperature ever recorded in Fort Worth is 113 F, on June 26, 1980, during the Great 1980 Heat Wave, and June 27, 1980.
 The coldest temperature ever recorded in Fort Worth was -8 F on February 12, 1899.
 Because of its position in North Texas, Fort Worth is very susceptible to supercell thunderstorms, which produce large hail and can produce tornadoes.

 The average annual precipitation for Fort Worth is 34.01 in.
 The wettest month of the year is May, when an average of 4.58 in of precipitation falls.
 The driest month of the year is January, when only 1.70 in of precipitation falls.
 The driest calendar year since records began has been 1921 with 17.91 in and the wettest 2015 with 62.61 in.
 The wettest calendar month has been April 1922 with 17.64 in, including 8.56 in on April 25.

 The average annual snowfall in Fort Worth is 2.6 in.
 The most snowfall in one month has been 13.5 in in February 1978, and the most in a season 17.6 in in 1977/1978.

 The National Weather Service office, which serves the Dallas–Fort Worth metroplex, is based in northeastern Fort Worth.

+Urban wildlife

+Fort Worth’s warm climate and mix of urban and natural spaces support a wide range of native wildlife, including raccoons, squirrels, skunks, armadillos, and opossums.
+As residential development expands near creeks and wooded areas, residents increasingly encounter these species around homes and neighborhoods.
+City and state agencies encourage humane prevention and exclusion practices to minimize property damage and reduce human–wildlife conflict.